EU and international cooperation in the youth sector

 The European Union’s competence in the youth sector is based on Article 165 of the Treaty on the Functioning of the European Union (TFEU).
 Harmonising the Member States’ legislation is not part of this competence.

-Youth sector cooperation is funded under the EU programme for education, training, youth and sport, or Erasmus+ (2014-2020).
-The total budget of this programme for the seven-year programming period is EUR 14.7 billion.
-Of the programme’s total budget, 10% is dedicated to youth affairs.
-The Ministry of Education and Culture is responsible for implementing the programme and disseminating information on it in Finland.
+Cooperation in the youth sector is funded under Erasmus+, a Union Programme for Education, Training, Youth and Sport.
+The total budget for the programme for the seven-year programming period is EUR 14.7 billion, of which 10% is allocated to youth sector.
+The Finnish National Agency for Education is responsible for implementing the programme and disseminating information on it in Finland.

 Cooperation within the Council of Europe

 No binding conventions exist in the youth sector.
-Youth sector cooperation is based on the resolution of the Committee of Ministers on the youth policy of the Council of Europe (CM/Res(2008)23).
-The target group for Council of Europe’s youth work and policy is children and young adults up to the age of 30.
-LINK
+Cooperation in the youth sector is based on a resolution of the Committee of Ministers (CM/Res(2008)23) on the youth policy of the Council of Europe.

 The recommendations of the Committee of Ministers serve as instruments that steer the Member States in matters of policy and legislation.

 The European Youth Foundation supports the activities of youth organisations.
-For more information on grants and instructions for applying, visit http://www.coe.int/en/web/european-youth-foundation

 Barents Region cooperation